markovmodel/molPX/README.md

-## projection_explorer (projX)
+## Molecular Projection Explorer (molpx)

-`projX` (projection explorer) is a jupyter API to visualize MD-trajectories interactively on any projection space inside a jupyter notebook.
+`molpx` (projection explorer) is a jupyter API to visualize MD-trajectories interactively on any projection space inside a jupyter notebook.

-It provides access to `projX.generate` and `projX.visualize`.
-The notebook `projX/notebooks/Projection_Explorer.ipynb` explains the general cases, but you can combine the methods freely.
+It provides access to `molpx.generate` and `molpx.visualize`.
+The notebook `molpx/notebooks/Projection_Explorer.ipynb` explains the general cases, but you can combine the methods freely.

 Projection Explorer uses the incredibly useful  [``nglview``] (https://github.com/arose/nglview) `IPython/Jupyter widget`.
-Other libraries heavily used are are [`mdtraj`] (http://mdtraj.org/) and [`PyEMMA`] (http://www.emma-project.org/latest/), a library into which `projX` will utimately be merged into.
+Other libraries heavily used are are [`mdtraj`] (http://mdtraj.org/) and [`PyEMMA`] (http://www.emma-project.org/latest/), a library into which `molpx` will utimately be merged into.
 At the moment, there is also an [`sklearn`] (http://scikit-learn.org/stable/index.html)  dependency that might disappear in the future.

 ## Warnings:
 * This is currently under **heavy development** and the API might change rapidly, to the point